 Where Do Skunks Come From

-Skunks typically live in forests near the edge, but they can also make their home in grasslands and deserts.
-They are quite lazy when it comes to homemaking and can be found in abandoned burrows or hollowed logs.
+Skunks typically live around the edges of forests, but they can also make their home in grasslands and deserts.
+They are quite lazy when it comes to their homes and often live in abandoned burrows or hollowed tree logs.

-If they do build their own homes, they create small dens for themselves in the dirt, grass, or brush.
-If you live outside of the Americas, chances are you won’t see a skunk because they are not native to other continents.
+When they do build their homes, they create small dens for themselves in the dirt, grass, or brush.
+Skunks primarily live in North and South America.

 What Attracts Skunks

-What’s so annoying about skunks is that they are omnivores and will eat just about anything that won’t harm them.
+The annoying thing about skunks is how they are omnivores and will eat just about anything that won’t harm them.
 This makes keeping attractants away nearly impossible.
 But you can always try!

 Insects are generally a skunk’s number one food source.
-While you can’t, and don’t want to, keep all insects away, you can spray for bugs.
-Hire a professional or get bug repellant that is made for yards.
+While you can’t and shouldn’t keep all insects away, you can spray for bugs.
+Hire a professional or use bug repellant made for yards.

 As with most wild herbivores and omnivores, a garden will attract skunks.
 They are in search of food and fruits and veggies will do just fine.
 Not to mention, insects are also attracted, which is another food source.

-Believe it or not, skunks will even eat chickens.
-Not only that, but they can take out an entire coop overnight.
-They’ll steal eggs, or go straight for the chicken.
-Animals like chickens have little to no defense against skunks.
+Believe it or not, skunks like to eat chickens.
+Not only that, but they can take out an entire chicken coop overnight.
+They’ll steal eggs or go straight for the chickens.
+Chickens have little to no defense against skunks.

 Like raccoons, skunks are attracted to trash and garbage.
 If you don’t keep it where they can’t smell it, they will surely come in every night for a buffet.
-Try building a pin for the cans so it knows it can’t reach it.
+Try building a pin for the cans so it knows it can’t reach your garbage.

 How To Keep Them From Spraying